 - Test Race Day Gear:

-Adapting the Plan to Fit Your Needs
+Adapt the 10K Training Plan to Differing Fitness Needs

-No two runners are the same, so it’s important to personalize your 10k training plan for a beginner based on your fitness level and schedule.
-If you’re new to exercise, prioritize consistency over intensity.
-For more experienced runners, a 10k marathon training plan may include speed workouts, hill repeats, or back-to-back long runs to boost endurance.
+No two runners are the same, so it’s important to personalize a 10k training plan for a beginner based on fitness level and schedule (time constraints).
+Those that are new to running, or have been out for a long while, should prioritize consistency over intensity.

 - Time Constraints: